June 15 - August 20, 2023

 Participating artists: Dimitri Madimin

-With texts by: Ariadna Solis
+With texts by Ariadna Solis

 By All Means Necessary, seeks to problematize how certain forms of violence are legitimized and justified through an idea of art that was conceived in the Renaissance, and how hip-hop (as an art form) is constructed instead in terms of raciality/criminality and therefore considered a taboo form of expression.
 Building then a bridge of urgent discussions between global north and south territories regarding identity politics, resistance strategies and artistic practices.
 Creating conversations and working with the nuances of the specific ways in which systematic oppressions are embodied in localized experiences.
 Presented for the first time in Rotterdam, the exhibition displaces the following questions (and the ways in which they manifest) to Oaxaca, as well as how their answers confront and imagine other realities through art, the body and joy.